flowingis/Idephix/docs/writing_tasks.rst

         );
     }

-In order to execute a remote command you must specify a target environment using ``--env`` option.
+In order to execute a remote command you must specify an environment using ``--env`` option.
 If you fail to specify a valid env name you will get an error and the command will not be executed.

 Executing user defined tasks